garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

 .. _codelist-display-label:

-Displaying a code name that corresponds a code value
+Display code name corresponding to code value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When needs to refer the codelist at the JSP, it can be referred in same way as \ ``java.util.Map``\  interface.
+When it is necessary to refer the codelist in JSP, it can be referred same as \ ``java.util.Map``\  interface.

 For details, see the below example.